PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

 You will learn how to create:

-- Main module class
+- Main module class: main module entry point and hook entry point
-- Installer class
+- Installer class: responsible for module installation and uninstallation process
-- Create Symfony controller
+- Create Symfony controller: needed as we add a new "delete image" controller action
-- Doctrine entity
+- Doctrine entity: this model is responsible for the image data persistence
-- Repository class
+- Repository class: this model is for image database search and retrieve
-- Image Uploader class
+- Image Uploader class: this class is responsible for image upload process
-- Twig View template
+- Twig View template: needed for display

 ### Main module class